briangershon/create-solana-token/docs/setup-team-management.md

 From this point onward, the `spl-token` commands will now use the `--owner` option to point to $MULTISIG_ACCOUNT and multiple `--multisig-signer` options to bring in signers.

-First, let's verify we can no longer transfer tokens using the method prior to multisig:

-    export YOUR_WALLET_PUBLIC_KEY_HERE=deadbeef....

-    # let's transfer 50 tokens to your wallet
-    spl-token transfer --fund-recipient $TOKEN_MINT_ADDRESS 50 $YOUR_WALLET_PUBLIC_KEY_HERE

-Now let's successfully transfer 1 token to `YOUR_WALLET_PUBLIC_KEY_HERE` (the RECIPIENT_TOKEN_ACCOUNT_ADDRESS) via the multisig process and see what happens.
+### Testing new multisig authority

+Try minting 1 token to `YOUR_WALLET_PUBLIC_KEY_HERE`.

+> You want to explicitly provide a wallet and not use the default `--owner` wallet
+> (which you get if you leave off `YOUR_WALLET_PUBLIC_KEY_HERE`).
+> Otherwise, you're minting to the account that created the coin and could lose access to that.

-1. First try leaving off one of the signers and it should fail since at least 2 are needed
+Let's see it fail first by leaving off one of the required signers (since 2 are needed):

+    export YOUR_WALLET_PUBLIC_KEY_HERE=deadbeef...

+    # double-check before running
+    echo $TOKEN_MINT_ADDRESS        # should be 7uVii1LGC5jCJAgHHmLqKZP3bpNtJS6ywHW6CUSocuyD
+    echo $MULTISIG_ACCOUNT          # should be Bb2ske4Wpjd5xjkD1MVCnoXuFZDGUJCcehmcYFoUJVt1

+    # since we're minting to another wallet (and not the default `--owner`)
+    # an account must be created to receive the token
+    spl-token create-account $TOKEN_MINT_ADDRESS -- ~/.config/solana/your-wallet-keypair.json

+    # to then find associated account for this wallet and token (if it was created previously)
+    solana config set --keypair ~/.config/solana/my-mainnet-wallet.json
+    spl-token accounts -v --owner $YOUR_WALLET_PUBLIC_KEY_HERE | grep $TOKEN_MINT_ADDRESS

+    export ASSOCIATED_TOKEN_ACCOUNT=<the address in 2nd column from command above goes here>

-   spl-token transfer --fund-recipient $TOKEN_MINT_ADDRESS 1 \
+    spl-token mint $TOKEN_MINT_ADDRESS 1 \
-   $YOUR_WALLET_PUBLIC_KEY_HERE \
+        $ASSOCIATED_TOKEN_ACCOUNT \
         --owner $MULTISIG_ACCOUNT \
-   --multisig-signer signer-1.json
+        --multisig-signer ~/.config/solana/signer-1.json

-2. Succeed: Then try with the minimum number of signers (2 in this case) to see it work
+Now let's see it work with minimum number of signers (2 in this case) to see it work

-   spl-token transfer $TOKEN_MINT_ADDRESS 1 \
+    spl-token mint $TOKEN_MINT_ADDRESS 1 \
-   $YOUR_WALLET_PUBLIC_KEY_HERE \
+        $ASSOCIATED_TOKEN_ACCOUNT \
         --owner $MULTISIG_ACCOUNT \
-   --multisig-signer signer-1.json \
+        --multisig-signer ~/.config/solana/signer-1.json \
-   --multisig-signer signer-2.json
+        --multisig-signer ~/.config/solana/signer-2.json

 ## Support offline signing with multisig